hyperledger/indy-plenum/README.md

 found in Fabric.
 However, it is special-purposed for use in an identity system, whereas Fabric is general purpose.

-## Technical Overview of Indy
+## Technical Overview of Indy Plenum

 Please find the general overview of the system in [Overview of the system](docs/main.md).

+Plenum's consensus protocol which is based on [RBFT](https://pakupaku.me/plaublin/rbft/5000a297.pdf) is described in [consensus protocol diagram](docs/diagrams/consensus-protocol.png).

 More documentation can be found in [docs](docs).

 ## Other Documentation

-- Details about the protocol, including a great tutorial, can be found on the [wiki](https://github.com/hyperledger/indy-plenum/wiki).
 - Please have a look at aggregated documentation at [indy-node-documentation](https://github.com/hyperledger/indy-node/blob/master/README.md) which describes workflows and setup scripts common for both projects.